ignite/cli/contributing.md

 If you have suggestions or want to propose changes to these guidelines, start a new [Discussion topic](https://github.com/ignite/cli/discussions/new) to gather feedback.

-For setup instructions, see [Set Up Your Ignite CLI Development Environment](dev-env-setup.md).

 To contribute to docs and tutorials, see [Contributing to Ignite CLI Docs](https://docs.ignite.com/contributing).

 We appreciate your contribution!